AbidaMemon/CURD_Application-Java/README.md

+# Description

+This is a CRUD (Create, Read, Update, Delete) application built with Spring Boot and Java.
+The application allows you to manage employee records, including their ID, first name, last name, email, department, and salary.

 # Setup CRUD Application

 First, install VS Code and the required extensions (JDK).
 Then, go to Spring Initializr and add the following dependencies: